-- Open the parent container in the Layout Editor, as described in To Open a Container in the Layout Editor. - 2.
+- 1. Open the parent container in the Screen Editor, as described in To Open a Container in the Screen Editor. - 2.
 Ensure that the container node is selected in the Control Tree of the editor.
 Click the arrow left of the node to expand the node if needed. - 3.
-Click the Add Data Fields tab item (see the screenshot below). - If you need to create a control for a data field that is not accessible through the data view specified for the container in the DataMember property but is accessible through another data view of the same graph, and if the Data View box is available, select the needed data view in this box.
-(See Using Multiple Data Views for Boxes in a Container for details.) - On the tab item, click the All, Visible, or Custom filter for the fields provided by the data view to view the appropriate field list. - : You can create a custom field immediately on the Add Data Fields tab item by clicking the New Field action and then using the Create New Field dialog box. - Find the required data field in the list, and if the field is not used (the check box in the Used column is cleared for the field), select the check box for the field in the first (unlabeled) column, as the following screenshot shows.
+Click the Add Data Fields tab item (see the screenshot below). - 4.
+If you need to create a control for a data field that is not accessible through the data view specified for the container in the DataMember property but is accessible through another data view of the same graph, and if the Data View box is available, select the needed data view in this box.
+(For details, see Use of Multiple Data Views for Boxes in Containers in the Acumatica Framework Guide.) - On the Add Data Fields tab item of the Screen Editor, if you change the predefined data view in the Data View box and create a control for a data field from the field list for the selected data view, the editor concatenates the data view name with the field name in the DataField property of the created control. - 5.
+On the tab item, click the All, Visible, or Custom filter for the fields provided by the data view to view the appropriate field list. - You can create a custom field immediately on the Add Data Fields tab item by clicking the New Field action and then using the Create New Field dialog box. - 6.
+Find the required data field in the list, and if the field is not used (the check box in the Used column is cleared for the field), select the check box for the field in the first (unlabeled) column, as the following screenshot shows.